webpack/webpack-dev-server/migration-v4.md

 - `chokidar` was updated.
 - Respect the `client.logging` option for HMR logging.
 - Show plugin name in progress log.
+- Use value of the `infastructureLogging.level` option by default for `client.logging`.
+- Allow to pass options without the `target` option for the `proxy` options.

 There are a lot of other bug fixes.